hassanah391/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 BREATH and LOVE are environment variables
 #### 11-binary_to_decimal: converts a number from base 2 to base 10.
 - The number in base 2 is stored in the environment variable BINARY
+#### 12-combinations: prints all possible combinations of two letters, except oo.
+- Letters are lower cases, from a to z
+- One combination per line
+- The output should be alpha ordered, starting with aa
+Do not print oo
+#### 13-print_float: prints a number with two decimal places, followed by a new line.